Polygence blog / How to Conduct and Showcase Research

 Your conclusion can take on all three of these tasks or just one, depending on what you feel your paper is still lacking up to this point.

-Last but not least, giving credit to your sources is extremely important.
-There are many different citation formats such as MLA, APA, and Chicago style.
-Make sure you know which one is standard in your field of interest by researching online or consulting an expert.
+Last but not least, crediting your sources is extremely important.
+There are many different citation formats, such as MLA, APA, and Chicago style.
+Research online or consult an expert to make sure you know which citation style is standard in your field of interest.

 You have several options for keeping track of your bibliography: